LOW FODMAP CHICKEN TIKKA MASALA & GLUTEN FREE NAAN BREAD

 chicken tikka masala dish with simple homemade gluten free naan bread

-So, again, like the Low FODMAP Steak Niçoise Salad, it took watching FODMAPs for me to kind of dive into cuisines that normally don’t find their way into my kitchen.
+So, again, like the low FODMAP steak niçoise salad, it took watching FODMAPs for me to kind of dive into cuisines that normally don’t find their way into my kitchen.
 I’ve cooked Indian food before but for some reason, when that pen and paper is in my hand on meal plan Friday, my mind hardly ever drifts there.

 This is a pretty easy recipe to follow.
-Although this is a Low FODMAP Version, it can easily be made regular.
+Although this is a low FODMAP Version, it can easily be made regular.
 For example, you don’t have to use lactose free yogurt or gluten free flour for the naan.
 The homemade paste is really where it’s at here…the smell, taste and flavours are just the reminders I needed that I simply need to cook more Indian food!

 PERFECT INSTANT POT RICE

 Ah, rice in the instant pot.
 Aka my go-to way of making rice.
 Since discovering it’s perfection, I have not (and likely will never, lol) go back to stove top rice.
 No lie.
 It’s so damn easy.
 So damn quick.
 Seriously fool-proof.
 Comes out perfect every damn time.
 And the best part?
 It can do it’s thang, no supervision needed, in the background while you focus on everything else.
-In this case, I love starting the rice first, before anything else.
-That way, when the meal is done, the rice is waiting.
-I love this method so much that I honestly say getting an Instant Pot just to cook rice is so worth it (but hello….Have you seen what else they can do?!!!
-They’re MAGIC!!!)

 GLUTEN FREE NAAN

-I’ve always loved two-ingredient naan (normally just greek yogurt + self rising flour) so I was thrilled when swapping those out for FODMAP friendly versions (lactose free yogurt + gluten free flour) did the trick just fine.
+I’ve always loved two-ingredient naan (normally just greek yogurt + self-rising flour) so I was thrilled when swapping those out for FODMAP friendly versions (lactose free yogurt + gluten free flour) did the trick just fine.
 I do have to say, though, that the gluten free version definitely does not puff up as much as the regular, which to me is a good indicator of when to flip it.
 So, just be aware, that the GF version may not “tell” you when to flip, just do so after a few minutes and some brown spots have appeared.

-PRO TIP: If using GF flour here, though, keep in mind that it’s necessary to add Baking Powder and Xanthan Gum to the flour in order to keep it all together.
+PRO TIP: If using GF flour here, though, keep in mind that it’s necessary to add baking powder and xanthan gum to the flour in order to keep it all together.
 Without the presence of gluten, we need that lil extra somethin’ somethin’ to act as a binding agent for the flour and give our baked goods some structure.
 Without it, failure is on the horizon.

-Nonetheless, if you’re not Gluten Free or Low FODMAP, feel free to sub out the gluten free flour for regular and omit the Baking Powder and Xanthan Gum.
+Nonetheless, if you’re not gluten free or low FODMAP, feel free to sub out the gluten free flour for regular and omit the baking powder and xanthan gum.
 Either way, brushing your naan with ghee/butter and freshly chopped parsley is a must in my books.

 THE COME TOGETHER